In recent years, we've been hearing terms like AR and VR more and more often.

 https://promotion.ar-works.jp/achievement

-XR summary
+XR Summary

 What is the difference between AR and VR?

-XR technology is used in all fields, and has recently become a part of our lives.
+XR technology is being used in a wide range of fields, and has recently begun to permeate our daily lives.

-Download latest technology x promotional materials
+Download the latest technology x promotional materials

-Please feel free to download.
+Please feel free to download it.

 ![[AR experience available] The dinosaurs start moving on the spot!
 Examples of use of AR dinosaurs and their introduction points](https://promotion.ar-works.jp/wp-content/uploads/2025/07/icatch.jpeg)